 - What does God seem to be saying to my life, my community, my world, through this passage?

 - What changes should I consider making as a result of my reading?

 We want you to read the Bible every day and find in it hope and comfort; challenge and conviction for living every day.
 Remember, it’s OK to have questions and wonder about what you are reading.
-Pastor Lora or Pastor Sandra always welcome conversations about the Bible!
+Pastor Lora and Pastor Eric always welcome conversations about the Bible!